Action of the mapping class group on character varieties and Higgs bundles: Twisted equivariant structures on Higgs bundles

-Given a $(\Gamma,c)$-pseudoequivariant $G$-Higgs bundle $(E,\varphi)$ such that $Z'\subset H$, by Lemma \ref{action} we consider the action of $\Gamma$ on the space of metrics on $E$, that is on the space of sections of $E(H^\C/H)$.
-The analysis done for the Hitchin--Kobayashi correspondence given in Section \ref{higgs-bundles} can be extended to this equivariant situation (see \cite{garcia-prada-gothen-mundet} to prove the following).
+Given a $(\Gamma,\tau,c)$-equivariant $G$-Higgs bundle $(E,\varphi)$ such that $Z'\subset H$ and $H$ is invariant by $\tau$, by Proposition \ref{action} we can consider the action of $\Gamma$ on the space of metrics on $E$, that is on the space of sections of $E(H^\C/H)$.
+The analysis done for the Hitchin--Kobayashi correspondence given in Section \ref{higgs-bundles} can be extended to this equivariant situation to prove the following (see \cite{biswas-garcia-prada-hurtubise,biswas-calvo-garcia-prada}).